 When we encounter disagreements among authors we follow guidance from the Committee on Publication Ethics (COPE).

-The OAJRC Social Science Online Submission System will guide you stepwise through the process of entering information concerning your manuscript and uploading files.
-There is no page limit for manuscripts.
 To facilitate rapid publication and minimize administrative costs, however, only online submissions will be accepted.
-If you encounter any problems during the online submission process, contact email@example.com for support.
+If you encounter any problems during the online submission process, contact firstname.lastname@example.org for support.

 Submission of manuscript implies that the work described has not been published previously, or is under consideration for publication elsewhere.
 Manuscripts must be read and approved by all co-authors prior to submission.
 Authors must agree to allow editing of the article to improve readability.
 Galley proofs of accepted manuscripts will be sent to the author(s) prior to publication, unless otherwise indicated.